luka-loehr/promptly/README.md

 3. (Optionally) Upgrade your Gemini API project to a paid plan on the API key page (will automatically unlock [Tier 1 rate limits](https://ai.google.dev/gemini-api/docs/rate-limits#tier-1))

-### Use a Vertex AI API key:
+### Enterprise Setup with Vertex AI

-The Vertex AI API provides a [free tier](https://cloud.google.com/vertex-ai/generative-ai/docs/start/express-mode/overview) using express mode for Gemini 2.5 Pro, control over which model you use, and access to higher rate limits with a billing account:
+For organizations and power users, Vertex AI offers enterprise-grade features with a [free tier](https://cloud.google.com/vertex-ai/generative-ai/docs/start/express-mode/overview) to get started:

 1. Generate a key from [Google Cloud](https://cloud.google.com/vertex-ai/generative-ai/docs/start/api-keys).
 2. Set it as an environment variable in your terminal.
 Replace `YOUR_API_KEY` with your generated key and set GOOGLE_GENAI_USE_VERTEXAI to true